 Suzanne Methot was born in Vancouver in 1968 and raised in Peace River, Alberta, which is known as Sagitawa (“where the rivers meet”) in the Cree language.
 She has worked as a writer, editor, educator, and community worker for over 25 years.

-In addition to her work as a writer and editor, Suzanne has worked extensively in the non-profit sector as an adult literacy practitioner and in community-based environments including the Native Women’s Resource Centre of Toronto.
-As a former member of the board of directors at Central Toronto Community Health Centres — which oversees policy and governance at two sites, the Shout clinic for youth and the Queen West Community Health Centre — and a longtime volunteer with Anishnawbe Health Toronto’s street patrol, Suzanne has a particular interest in the intersections among intergenerational trauma, social justice, and the social determinants of health.
-She has over two decades’ experience working in advocacy and direct–service positions with people who are marginalized by racism, poverty, homelessness, health status, addictions, mental-health challenges, crime, and victimization.
+As a former member of the board of directors at Central Toronto Community Health Centres and a longtime volunteer with Anishnawbe Health Toronto’s street patrol, Suzanne has a particular interest in the intersections among intergenerational trauma, decolonization, social justice, and the social determinants of health.
+She has over two decades of experience working in advocacy and direct–service positions at Indigenous community-based organizations with people who are marginalized by racism, poverty, homelessness, health status, addictions, mental-health challenges, crime, and victimization.

-Suzanne’s non-fiction book Legacy: Trauma, Story, and Indigenous Healing will be published in Spring 2018 by ECW Press.
+Suzanne’s non-fiction book Legacy: Trauma, Story, and Indigenous Healing will be published by ECW Press in 2018.